On books and friends, I spend my money; For stones and bricks, I haven’t any.

 – Ruskin Bond

-As we walked along the Mall Road, brushing past tourists and couples on honeymoon, I was taken aback by the beautiful architecture of the buildings, the stalls selling native shawls and sweaters and corn on the cob.
+As we walked down the Mall Road, brushing past tourists and couples on honeymoon, I was taken aback by the beautiful architecture of the buildings, the stalls selling native shawls and sweaters, and corn on the cob.

 I settled with a cotton candy braving the chill in the air but found a monkey staring at me.
 Phew!

 “Where are we going?
 We’ve been walking for ages!”, I whined.

 Well, that’s unlike him!
 What’s he up to?
 I wondered.
 The uphill road was testing my fitness level and in no time I was huffing and puffing.